johntango/agent-mvp/README.md

 This README documents architecture, data flow, configuration, operation, and troubleshooting.

+Our code is refered to as Generator Code.
+The code it generates is the Target Code.
+Within our "local" CodeSpace directory with create a Clone of the Target Github Repo (autoCodeGen)
+The Generator Code creates code under ./data/<TaskID>.
+We take the present latest <TaskID> files and move them into autoCodeGen and do a git add .  and a git commit and finally a git push

 Note on naming:
 The first pipeline step is internally called design@v1 but is implemented by the make_architect_agent() factory function.
 The name “Architect” reflects the agent’s persona for the design phase.
 This mismatch is intentional and does not affect execution.